7 Fire Safety Tips for Your HomeOctober 8, 2019

 The first step in fire safety is creating a plan.
 This means that a detailed and systematic escape plan needs to be created for each room in the home.
 Consider the means of egress for each area in the house and have a viable back-up plan in place if the main route to safety is blocked by fire.

 Fire escape plans should include considerations for how each family member will be accounted for, a designated meeting place, and how young or old loved ones, who may require assistance, will get out of the house.
+A home inspection focused on identifying risks can help improve the overall safety of your home.
+Not only can a good home inspection help prevent accidents at home, but it can also even help inform the best plans in case of emergencies.

 2. Check and Maintain Smoke Detectors Regularly